Array§

 equalsWith<I>(data: I, value: I, transform: (x: I) => any): boolean

-are strictly equal after the transform
+Tells whether data and value are strictly equal after the transform

 function is applied to each.